delingren/homeautomation/garage_door_opener/README.md

 Ideally, one would want to complately separate the two units.
 But I'm not too worried since an ESP32 is extremely cheap.
 And I don't want to deal with the hassle of installing two extra mechanical or [reed switches](https://www.amazon.com/gp/product/B0735BP1K4/) and running the wires.

 ### Indicators
 To make it easy to visualize the status of the switches, I am using two LEDs, one red and one green, tied to the limit switches.
 When a switch is closed, the corresponding LED lights up.
 The anode is connected to +5v and the cathode is connected to the GPIO pin.
 I'm using the +5v instead of the +3.3v due to that 0.7v drop on the 1N4007, which would reduce 3.3 to ~2.6, a bit low for the LEDs I have on hand.
 One caveat here is that the +5v is not regulated on the board.
-So there's a risk of frying the LEDs if that voltage goes too high.
-But I using a quality iPhone USB power adapter, so it shouldn't be a big problem.
+So there's a risk of frying the LEDs if that voltage goes too high, since my current limiting resistors are very small.

 Also, interestingly, in practice, I am only getting ~4.6v from the +5v pin when powered through the USB port.
 I thought it was directed connected to the Vcc of the USB port?
 Oh well.
 The remaining 3.9v (4.6 minus the drop on the diode) is good enough for the LEDs, whose voltage drop is ~3v and I'm using very small current limiting resistors (27 Ω) here.

 ### Misc
 - Status LED.
 Optionally, HomeSpan uses an LED to indicate its status.
 I am using a blue one for this purpose.
 - Control button.
 You can also interact with HomeSpan with a pushbutton.
-- Reset button.
-I am also using a pushbutton for resetting the devices, which is a bit easier than disconnecting the power supply.
 - Pinheaders.
 I soldered pinheaders to the Rx, Tx, Vcc, and ground pins of the ESP32 so that I can connect it to a serial monitor for debugging if needed.
 It's easier than connecting to the micro USB port once the board is inside the enclosure.
 - Antenna & U/FL to PR-SMA adapter.
 Since this device is running in the garage, where the WiFi reception isn't the strongest, I am using a board with an external antenna connector.
-- USB C breakout pad.
+- USB C breakout board.
 My ESP32 dev board comes with a micro USB port and I want to power it with a USB C plug.
 What's more, I don't want the layout to be constrained by the position of the USB port.
 Therefore I'm using a USB breakout board to interface with the outside.
 - M12 connectors.
 Other than power, the unit has 4 wires connecting to the garage door opener: ground, relay, and 2 limit switches.
 To make things tight and neat, I'm using a pair of M21 connectors.
 - PCB.
 I am not well versed in designing PCB boards.
 And it's too much hassle to manufacture just one board.
 So I'm using a [solderable breadboard](https://www.amazon.com/EPLZON-Solderable-Breadboard-Gold-Plated-Electronics/dp/B0BP28GYTV) like this:
 ![Solderable Breadboard](solderable_breadboard.jpg)